barrucadu/memo.barrucadu.co.uk/memos/strict-vs-lazy.markdown

 tags: haskell, programming
 date: 2016-02-12
 audience: General
-notice: In every discussion of Haskell, the issue of strict vs lazy evaluation comes up.
-I think laziness is the better default.
 ---

 In a language with lazy evaluation, a value is computed *only* when it